 The following type(s) of Macau’s product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Woodpulp: US$1.06 million (Up by 543.9% since 2018)

 Macau has positive net exports in the international trade of woodpulp.
 In turn, these cashflows indicate Macau’s competitive advantages under the woodpulp category.

 Macau incurred an estimated -$18 billion trade deficit in 2021, expanding by 64.3% from -$10.9 billion in red ink for 2018.

 Below are exports from Macau that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on Macau’s goods trail importer spending on foreign products.

-Macau has highly negative net exports and therefore deep international trade deficits for jewelry and to a lesser extent, gold, diamonds and pearls.
+Macau has highly negative net exports and therefore deep international trade deficits for perfumes and cosmetics as well as electronics.

-These cashflow deficiencies clearly indicate Macau’s competitive disadvantages under the gems and precious metals category.
+These cashflow deficiencies clearly indicate Macau’s competitive disadvantages under the related product categories.